 So...What Does PT Cost?

 Whether you’re seeking treatment or want to get on the path to a healthier you, seeing a physical therapist can be a sound investment in your health.
-The typical cost per session is about $80 to $150 (without insurance), but what you actually pay can depend on where you live and the type of therapy you need.
+The typical self-pay cost per session is $125 at Luna (without insurance), but what you actually pay can depend on where you live and the type of therapy you need.

 Premium: The amount of money you pay for an insurance policy.
 The premium gives you access to different providers, such as physicians or physical therapists.

 Deductible: A fixed amount of money you pay during a certain period of time—such as a year—before your insurance company will pay for medical coverage.
 If you have a $500 annual deductible, you will pay that amount to cover things like doctor visits, hospital stays, and physical therapy sessions.

 Co-insurance: The portion of covered medical expenses—usually a percentage—for which you are responsible.
 For example, the plan may pay 80-90% of the bill, and you may pay 10-20%.

 Co-pay: A fixed amount of money you pay, usually after having paid the deductible.
 The co-pay can vary based on the type of service you receive.
 If you have a $20 co-pay for physical therapy, you will always pay $20 per visit, once your deductible has been met.